gitethanwoo/vercel-page-form/README.md

 - ✅ **Zero configuration** - Works out of the box
 - ✅ **Free tier included** - Upstash offers generous free tier

-### Manual Setup (Alternative)

-If you prefer to set up Upstash manually:

-1. Create an account at [upstash.com](https://upstash.com)
-2. Create a new Search database
-3. Copy the REST URL and token from your dashboard
-4. Add them to your Vercel environment variables

 ## Technologies Used